Alumni : Moving from Employee to Customerby Community Admin in Corporate Alumni | Last Edited: 03rd November 2019

 What would be the impact if a small part of your Alumni are converted into retail customers?
 And how can retailers leverage their Alumni community by extending their customer service principals in addition to driving both efficiency and revenue to the bottom line?

 What if there were incentives in place to encourage employees to want to be part of the ecosystem and stay a little longer in order to benefit from alumni perks?
 This could potentially reduce employee churn as well as send a positive message to employees that they are valued, even after they have left.

 Many organizations already offer their employees deep discounts and perks during their tenure – but what if these extended to your Alumni on departure?
 Consider a restaurant chain that hosts a regular Alumni day monthly, offering a specific discount to family and friends.
 Or a special card or app code former employees can use at check out.
-We know that to be compelling to alumni.
+We know Alumni Discounts are incredibly compelling to your community.

 Or a retail store that allows alumni in-store or online discounts, even after leaving.
 The unit economics undoubtedly require attention to ensure that these customers are still profitable but in Alumni, companies have a readily available audience informed about their brand.